credativ/plutono/docs/sources/datasources/azuremonitor.md

 ## Deprecating Application Insights and Insights Analytics

 Application Insights and Insights Analytics are two ways to query the same Azure Application Insights data.
 That same data can also be queried from Metrics.
-In the upcoming Grafana 8.0 release, the Logs query type will be improved to allow querying of Application Insights data using KQL.
+In the upcoming Plutono 8.0 release, the Logs query type will be improved to allow querying of Application Insights data using KQL.

-> **Note** In Grafana 8.0, Application Insights and Insights Analytics will be deprecated and made read-only in favor of querying this data through Metrics and Logs.
+> **Note** In Plutono 8.0, Application Insights and Insights Analytics will be deprecated and made read-only in favor of querying this data through Metrics and Logs.
 Existing queries will continue to work, but you cannot edit them.

 To prepare for this upcoming change, Application Insights queries can now be made in Metrics, under the "microsoft.insights/components" Namespace.
 Insights Analytics queries cannot be made within Logs with KQL at this time.